 Structured workplace learning is on-the-job training during which a student is expected to master a set of skills or competencies related to a course accredited by the Victorian Registration and Qualifications Authority (VRQA) or the Australian Skills Quality Authority (ASQA), and undertaken as part of either the VCE, VCE VM or VPC.

-The Victorian Curriculum and Assessment Authority (VCAA) has determined that structured workplace learning is an appropriate and valuable component of all VET undertaken by VCE and VCAL students.
-Structured workplace learning complements the training undertaken at school or at a Registered Training Organisation (RTO) and should be spread across the duration of the training program.
-It provides the context for:
+The Victorian Curriculum and Assessment Authority (VCAA) has determined that structured workplace learning is an appropriate and valuable component of all VET undertaken byr VCE, VCE VM or VPC students.
+SWL is different to and much more than Work Experience Program.
+Structured workplace learning complements the training undertaken at school or at a Registered Training Organisation (RTO) and should be spread across the whole training program, and it allows students to:

-- practical application of industry knowledge;
+- apply practical industry knowledge

-- increased employment opportunities.
+- expand their employment opportunities.

 Benefits for Employers:

 Becoming a host employer or involving yourself in school activities is a great opportunity for you to:

 - participate in the education, career development and training of young people in your community